-There’s a few others that come close.
+There’s a few other candidates that come close:

-Finally, Hugh Masekela brings showbiz to the struggle with “Bring Back Nelson Mandela.”
+- Finally, Hugh Masekela brings showbiz to the struggle with “Bring Back Nelson Mandela.”
 He’ll give anything some swing.